To establish a defamation claim in California, you must prove four facts:

 Note that in some cases, this one-year time limit does not start running until you discover (or reasonably should have discovered) the defamation.
 This “discovery rule” is typically applied when the untrue statement is not public knowledge or difficult to find.18

 Defamation is not a criminal offense in California.
-Though it is a crime in 23 other states plus the U.S. Virgin Islands.19
+It is a crime in 23 other states and the U.S. Virgin Islands.19

 The Streisand effect is when a person attempts to block information from becoming public, but this attempt only draws more attention to the information.20 Even if you end up prevailing on a defamation claim, it may be a pyrrhic victory if the case attracted more attention than the original defamation did.